flexi-framework/flexi/doc/userguide/tutorials/12_flatPlate/flatPlate.md

 stationary flow field.
 The modelling of those is a challenge, and many different approaches have developed over the years.
 In **FLEXI**, a rather simple but widely used model after Spalart and Allmars (SA model, see [@allmaras2012modifications]) is implemented.
 It belongs to the class of one-equation models, and solves a single additional equation for a turbulent viscosity
 $\tilde{\mu}$.
-All effects of the unresolved scales are thus modeled by assuming a increased viscosity of
+All effects of the unresolved scales are thus modeled by assuming an increased viscosity of
 $\mu+\mu_{turb}(\tilde{\mu})$.

-In this tutorial, we will simulate the flow over a flat plate using the RANS.
+In this tutorial, we will simulate the flow over a flat plate using the RANS equations.
 For the presented setup, the Reynolds number at the streamwise position $x=1m$ along the plate will be equal to $Re_x = \frac{\rho_{\infty} u_{\infty}x}{\mu}=5 \cdot 10^6$.
 The mach number is set to $Ma=0.2$.